TheOrangeCow/cow_servers/README.md

 # Cow Servers
-This is a project were you can run multiple python sokets servvers using one port it also starts a flask app to controll them.
+This is a project where you can run multiple python sockets servers using one port it also starts a flask app to controll them.

 ### Pictures